mitch101/Rails-3-Starter-Kit/README.markdown

 ## Tips for using your new rails application

-debug app using "rails s --debug", and add "debugger" in code use "ap" in console
-show model attributes by running "annotate" metrical to run metrics
+* Debug your app by adding *debugger* in your code.
+Use *rails s --debug* to debug in server.
+Type *help* in debugger to learn commands.
+* Use *ap* to print awesomely in the console.
+* Annotate your models by running *annotate* at any time.
+* Generate code quality metrics by running *metrical*.
+* Run individual specs or feature files in textmate by typing: *cmd-r*.

 ## Bonus Setup

 ### Pimp Your Console

-Add awesome printing (colors and formatting of console output)

-Add to Gemfile in each rails app:

-    group :development, :test do
-      gem 'awesome_print'
-    end

-Try it in rails console:
-    $ ap { :a => 1, :b => 2 }

-Nice console prompt, logging to console, console indenting

-Setup your ~.irbrc to look like:
+For a nice console prompt, logging to console, console indenting, setup your ~.irbrc to look like:

     %w{rubygems}.each do |lib|
       begin